- Differentiate between neurons, nerves, and nervous systems

 - Describe different types of nervous systems in different animal lineages

-- Identify and describe basic structures and functions of the central and peripheral nervous systems
+- Identify, differentiate between, and describe basic structures and functions of the central versus peripheral nervous systems

 - Describe the roles of and differentiate between the divisions of the vertebrate nervous system (afferent, efferent, somatic, autonomic, sympathetic, parasympathetic)

 The nervous system is made up of neurons, specialized cells that can receive and transmit chemical or electrical signals, and glia, cells that provide support functions for the neurons by playing an information processing role that is complementary to neurons.
-Nerves are bundles of nervous tissue, often containing hundreds to thousands of axons wrapped in connective tissue.
-Nerves in the peripheral nervous system (PNS) carry information to and from neurons in the the central nervous system (CNS), where information is integrated and processed.
+Nerves are bundles of nervous tissue, often containing hundreds to thousands of axons from different neurons, wrapped in connective tissue.

 Diversity of Nervous Systems